-So, you’ve got an epic book idea and you dream of getting it published, but you haven’t been able to find a way to complete it.
-Do you need help?
+Do you have an idea for an epic book and dream of getting it published?
+If you’re reading this, the answer probably is a resounding “Yes!”
+However, if you’re like the average author, you probably haven’t been able to find a way to complete it.
+You may have concluded that you might need a little help.
 Hiring a ghostwriter can certainly bring that dream to fruition.
 But how do you find a ghostwriter?
-It’s tough to know who to hire, who will be the person to see your project through to the end.
+It’s tough to know who could possibly be the right person to see your project through to the end.

 Avoid cheap writers

 There are freelance sites like Fiverr, where you can find someone willing to do the job.
 They charge much less than the market generally demands.
 While that might sound appealing, you should be hearing the faint echo of blaring warning sounds.
-If you know that the average ghostwriter bids $15,000 to $60,000 to write a full length book, and requires six to twelve months to complete the project, it doesn’t make sense for someone to bid $500.
+If you know that the average ghostwriter bids $25,000 to $60,000 to write a full-length book, and requires six to twelve months to complete the project, it doesn’t make sense for someone to bid $500.

 There’s a reason for the low bid.
-If you hire someone for a tenth the price, you’ll wind up with a subpar product.
+If you hire someone for a tenth of the price, you’ll wind up with a subpar product.
 Trust me, you will need to rewrite the book once it is delivered.
-However, at that point you’ll probably be frustrated and will be less likely to continue.
+And please check for plagiarism!
+By the end of the unpleasant process, you’ll probably be so frustrated that you’ll be less likely to continue.
 Chances are the book will never get written.

-Finding a ghostwriter starts by finding your budget.
+Finding a ghostwriter starts by establishing your budget.
 You need to know what you can spend before you start looking.

 Don’t be shy about discussing your budget early on in the conversation with your prospective ghostwriters.
 I’ve noticed that some authors hesitate to tell me what they want to spend when I consult them.
 Sometimes they just don’t know.

 If you only have a few hundred dollars, you can hire a writing consultant by the hour.
-If you need a consultant, please feel free to contact me.
+Please feel free to contact me if you’re interested in hiring a coach.

-Know your budget before you begin your search to find a ghostwriter.
+If you know your budget before you begin your search to find a ghostwriter, it will save you a lot of time.

 Check work samples

 If you have a budget to hire a ghostwriter, it’s time to do a little research.
 Be sure to check their work samples and any books they may have published ahead of time.
-Do this prior to contacting them if possible.
+Do this before contacting them if possible.

 There is no better indicator of the type of work someone can produce for you than the work they have already published.
 Professional writers have varying styles.
 Find a writer who writes in a style you and your readers would enjoy reading.
 If you don’t like the writer’s samples, chances are you won’t like how they tackle your book.